kbhtech/VirusTotal-For-Moodle/README.md

 - Support with the development of this package as a developer.
 - Support with the development of this package by demand (join community).

-## GUI for configuring the method of which the antivirus judges data. ##
+## Web interface provided means for administrators to configure the method of which the antivirus judges data. ##

 *this will be in the administrative panel of moodle.*